-As part of the Resource Consent application an independent Traffic Impact Assessment by a professional consultancy will be completed and form part of the submission documents.
-It is expected that the grassy reserve area to the southwest of the building will be opened and used as the main parking area for the Surf Club and domain area use.
+As part of the resource consent conditions the road alignment and parking adjacent adjacent to the Club will be amended to improve safety and traffic flow.
+The grassy reserve area to the southwest of the building will be opened and used as an overflow parking area for the Surf Club and domain area use.

 When do you anticipate the new building being open?